Membership in the Higher Education Data Sharing Consortium (HEDS)

 Any college or university that:

-Is committed to effective undergraduate liberal arts education
+Is committed to advancing liberal arts education, inclusive excellence, and student success

 HEDS is part of the Center of Inquiry at Wabash College.
 Lessons from the Center’s work over the last fifteen years to assess and improve liberal arts education inform the design of HEDS surveys, HEDS reports, HEDS workshops and conferences, and the efforts of the HEDS staff to help member institutions use evidence to strengthen their learning and teaching environments.